Simple-wood/OOP-coursework/README.md

 # TypingRaceSimulator

 A competitive typing speed simulator where multiple typists race to complete passages of text.
-Features realistic typing mechanics including accuracy-based mistypes, burnout events, and various gameplay modifiers.

 ---